drikonmyar/imdb-review-sentiment-analysis/README.md

-## IMDB Review Sentiment Analysis
+# IMDB Review Sentiment Analysis

+A simple NLP and Machine Learning project to classify IMDB movie reviews as positive or negative.

+## What I Used

+- Python
+- Pandas
+- NLTK
+- Scikit-learn

-### Steps
+## Steps Performed

-1. Preprocessing -
+1. Text preprocessing
-  A. Remove everything else except english characters
-  B. Convert everything in lower case
+   - Removed special characters
+   - Converted text to lowercase
-  C. Remove stopwords
+   - Removed stopwords
-  D. Stemming
+   - Applied stemming

-2. Vectorization - using CountVectorizer
+2. Vectorization
+   - Used `CountVectorizer`

+3. Model Training
+   - Logistic Regression
+   - Random Forest
+   - Decision Tree
+   - KNN

+4. Final Prediction
-3. Choosing the best model depending on the classification report
+   - Selected the best model based on classification report

-4. Analysing sentiment of new Review based on best model
+   - Predicted sentiment for new reviews

+## Output

+The model predicts whether a movie review is:

+- Positive
+- Negative